kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 MoqTransport implements this via subscriptions that can start/end at an object ID within a group.
 This is an okay approach, however it can result in redownloading objects (ex. incomplete keyframes) especially when groups are delivered out of order.
-But critically it will cause a fragmented cache, as a relay needs to parse incoming streams, split them at object boundaries, and operate independently on each object.
+Unfortunately it causes a fragmented cache, as a relay needs to parse incoming streams, split them at object boundaries, and operate independently on each object.

-MoqTransfork instead utilizes FETCH to serve incomplete Groups at a byte offset, relying on the fact that QUIC streams are tail dropped when reset.
+MoqTransfork instead utilizes FETCH to serve incomplete Groups starting at a byte offset.
+QUIC streams are tail dropped when reset so there's no need for a more complex mechanism.
-This subtle change dramatically simplifies relays, allowing them to stream from a cache by byte offset instead of a parsed marker (object ID).
+This subtle change dramatically simplifies relays, allowing them to stream from a cache at a byte offset instead of a parsed marker (object ID).
-An advanced relay can now even forward STREAM chunks out of order, which was not always possible with Object IDs.
+An advanced relay can now even forward STREAM chunks out of order which was not always possible with Object IDs.

 ### Control Streams
 MoqTransport control messages are fine, but have the potential for head-of-line blocking as they share a single stream.
-There's also just a lot of messages to transition state machines, such as UNSUBSCRIBE, SUBSCRIBE_ERROR, and SUBSCRIBE_DONE.
+There's also just a lot of messages for state transitions such as `UNSUBSCRIBE`, `SUBSCRIBE_ERROR`, `SUBSCRIBE_DONE`, etc.

 MoqTransfork continues the trend of leveraging QUIC with a separate control stream per transaction.
 There are no more messages that start with `UN` or end with `_DONE`, `_ERROR`, `_RESET`, etc; the stream state machine is used instead.